Machine Learning Algorithms

 Overfitting and Underfitting

 Overfitting describes the scenario when a model does exceptionally well with the training data but fails to generalize to new data – specifically unseen data.
-Essentially, the model has simply memorized the training data, capturing noise and outliers rather than learning the true patterns underlying the task.
+The model has memorized the training data, capturing noise and outliers rather than learning the patterns underlying the task.

-On the other hand, underfitting occurs because the chosen model is over-simplified so it fails to capture the complex data.
+On the other hand, underfitting occurs because the chosen model is oversimplified, failing to capture the complex data.
 In most cases, this results in poor learning on both training and test data.

-Techniques commonly used to try to deal with these kinds of problems include regularization and cross-validation.
+Techniques commonly used to deal with these problems include regularization and cross-validation.
 Regularization adds a penalty term to the model so that it doesn’t grow too big and begin to overfit.
-Cross-validation builds on this by making sure that the model does several subsets of the data so that a more reliable estimate of generalizability is obtained.
+Cross-validation builds on this by ensuring that the model does several subsets of the data to obtain a more reliable estimate of generalizability.

-These methods aim at getting an optimally balanced model that does well on training data as well as new data.
+These methods aim to get an optimally balanced model that does well in training and new data.

 Scalability and Efficiency

-Handling large data sets could pose a significant challenge due to both memory and computational constraints.
+Due to memory and computational constraints, handling large data sets could pose a significant challenge.
 Techniques such as parallel processing, distributed computing, and efficient algorithms are important for ensuring scalability and optimizing performance in processing and analyzing big data.

 • Parallel Processing allows multiple tasks to be executed parallelly, leveraging the power of many processors to speed up computation.

-• Distributed computing is splitting data into parts, and then processing it on different machines.
-This enables a user to process big datasets, which cannot be handled by one machine.
+• Distributed computing involves splitting data into parts and processing it on different machines.
+This enables a user to process big datasets that cannot be handled by one machine.

 • These algorithms have been designed to process data with minimal possible resource usage, allowing them to handle large datasets without overloading the system.